 - Stir the salt to dissolve.
 Set the brine aside to cool while you pack the jars.

 - A cucumber has two different ends, the stem and the blossom end.
 Cut the blossom end off the cucumbers, or cut off both if you can’t figure it out.
 You can also slice the cucumbers if you choose.
 I like them whole.

-- Divide the garlic, dill flowers, dill leaves, spices, and optional chili peppers between the jars.
+- Divide the garlic, dill flowers, dill leaves, spices, and optional chili peppers among the jars.

 - Pack the cucumbers into the jars tightly, leaving enough headspace that the brine will cover the them.
 The idea is to pack them into to jar so tightly that they won’t float up when the brine is added.
 You can also press a cucumber lengthwise across the upright pickles to pin them down.

 - Add the cold water to the brine to cool it down more.
 It should be room temperature before pouring it on the cucumbers.

 - When cool, pour the brine over the cucumbers, herbs, and spices.
 Screw a plastic canning lid loosely onto the jar and set them on a counter to ferment.

 - “Burp” the pickles daily by loosening the cap and letting the air escape, then replacing the lid (loosely) again.